DavidSchinazi/draft-cms-masque-connect-ip/draft-cms-masque-connect-ip.md

 {: #atomic-start-format title="ATOMIC_START Capsule Format"}

-Upon receiving an ATOMIC_START capsule, an endpoint MUST buffer all incoming known capsules until it receives an ATOMIC_END capsule.
+Upon receiving an ATOMIC_START capsule, an endpoint MUST buffer all incoming known CONNECT-IP-specific capsules (i.e., capsules defined in this document) until it receives an ATOMIC_END capsule.
 Endpoints MUST NOT send two ATOMIC_START capsules without an ATOMIC_END capsule between them.

 Endpoints MUST NOT buffer unknown capsules.
 Endpoints MAY choose to immediately process IP_PACKET and SHUTDOWN capsules instead of buffering them.
+Capsules defined in other documents are by default not buffered by ATOMIC_START.
-Extensions that register new capsule types MAY specify that it is allowed to skip buffering for them.
+Extensions that register new capsule types MAY specify that these capsules should be buffered by ATOMIC_START, and whether it is allowed to skip buffering for them.

 The purpose of this frame is to avoid timing issues where an endpoint installs a route before an important route rejection was received.
 Endpoints SHOULD